Jeezy: The Recession (2008)

 On September 2, 2008, Jeezy released The Recession, his third studio album and, what would be, his second consecutive number one album.
 It topped the Billboard 200, selling 260,000 copies in its first week and was later certified gold by the RIAA.
-The album's lead single, "Put On", featured Kanye West and reached #12 on the Billboard Hot 100.
-The Recession also earned Jeezy a Grammy Award nomination for Best Rap performance by a duo.
+The album's lead single, "Put On", featured Kanye West and reached No. 12 on the Billboard Hot 100.
+The Recession earned Jeezy a Grammy Award nomination for Best Rap performance by a duo.
 Other singles off the album included "Vacation", "Crazy World", "My President" featuring Nas, and "Who Dat" featuring Shawty Redd.
 Separately, Jeezy made appearances on Usher's "Love in This Club" and Akon's "I'm So Paid", which was also with Lil Wayne.
-"Love in This Club" peaked at #1 on the Billboard Hot 100.
+"Love in This Club" peaked at No. 1 on the Billboard Hot 100.
 Later, Jeezy performed on Ciara's single "Never Ever", from her album Fantasy Ride.

 In the summer of 2008, Jeezy was at the center of a controversy over his choice for president.
 While he had previously endorsed Barack Obama, during an interview with Vibe, Jeezy spoke about meeting and supporting John McCain.
 The statement caused a stir, and Jeezy quickly clarified his stance via a viral video.
 In the four-minute explanation, Jeezy made it clear that Obama was his main choice.
 "I represent the Democratic party. ...
 I've never been nor do I ever plan to be a John McCain supporter", the rapper said.
 "I support Barack Obama."

 Jeezy and Jay-Z performed in a concert to celebrate the inauguration of President Obama on January 18, 2009.
 On The O'Reilly Factor, commentator Bill O'Reilly criticized their performance as a "rant that offended people", but Jeezy responded: "I got white friends.
 It's nothing like that.
 I'm a taxpayer, I got a right to voice my opinion at any point in time.
 I don't think he really understands my struggle."